ABB fuels data centre growth with DC power

 By Caroline Copley

-LUPFIG, Switzerland Swiss engineer ABB is targeting annual growth of 20-25 percent in the expanding data centre market by using more energy efficient direct current technology, the head of its Low Voltage Products said on Wednesday.
+LUPFIG, Switzerland, May 30 Swiss engineer ABB is targeting annual growth of 20-25 percent in the expanding data centre market by using more energy efficient direct current technology, the head of its Low Voltage Products said on Wednesday.

 "DC is one of the highest growth industrial sectors for ABB to participate in," Tarak Mehta told a media conference in Baden, Switzerland.
 "If you walk around in the emerging markets there are more cell phones than people - that's a tremendous drive for computing horsepower," Mehta said.